Evidence Packs

 Suites

-Model suites live in scripts/evidence_packs/suites.sh.
+Model suites live in scripts/evidence_packs/run_suite.sh.
 You can also override individual models via MODEL_1MODEL_8.

 SuiteModelsNotes